Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 </p>

-This is the official repo for our EMNLP (Main) 2024 paper: **Dynamic Rewarding with Prompt Optimization Enables Tuning-free Self-Alignment of Language Models**,  a novel tuning-free inference-time algorithm to self-align large language models (LLMs) with human preference.

 ## News

 - **November 13, 2024**: DRPO is now supported by the [LLM Reasoners](https://github.com/maitrix-org/llm-reasoners)!
 Explore the adapted DRPO implementation and a host of additional features in the excellent LLM Reasoners library: [Link](https://github.com/maitrix-org/llm-reasoners/tree/main/examples/DRPO)